 Housing costs in Inglewood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Inglewood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Inglewood isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Inglewood are a mix of both white- and blue-collar jobs.
 Overall, Inglewood is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Inglewood who work in office and administrative support (18.93%), sales jobs (10.29%), and maintenance occupations (7.93%).

 In terms of college education, Inglewood is nearly on par with the US average for all cities of 21.84%: 18.20% of adults 25 and older in Inglewood have a bachelor's degree or advanced degree.